Frederick Duleep Singh: Military

+In March 1900 he was appointed Assistant Adjutant to the 7th Yeomanry Brigade, and made a supernumerary officer in his own regiment.

 In July 1901, Prince Frederick transferred to the Norfolk Yeomanry from the Suffolk Yeomanry and was promoted to the rank of major.
 He resigned his commission in 1909 but rejoined the Norfolk Yeomanry in 1914 at the outbreak of World War I and was on active service in France for two years and with the General Staff.